LoFT: Low-Rank Adaptation That Behaves Like Full Fine-Tuning¶

 Loss & Training¶

-- Weight decay requires no special modification: alternating updates ensure that decay \(UV^\top \to (1-\lambda\eta_k)UV^\top\) is consistent with full fine-tuning.
+- Weight decay requires no special modification as alternating updates ensure \(UV^\top \to (1-\lambda\eta_k)UV^\top\) remains consistent with full fine-tuning.

-- Computational overhead: primarily from \(r \times r\) matrix inversions and Khatri-Rao products, at \(\mathcal{O}(r^3)\) complexity.
+- Computation: Primarily \(r \times r\) matrix inversions and Khatri-Rao products, \(\mathcal{O}(r^3)\).

 Key Experimental Results¶